Yongtae723/LLMFlowOptimizer/README.md

 - [LangChain](https://github.com/langchain-ai/langchain) : LangChain is a framework for developing applications powered by large language models.
 It can be divided conceptually into components (like llm component, embedding component), which are well-abstracted and easy to switch.
 This is the reason we can treat each component as hyperparameter.

+- [LangSmith](https://docs.smith.langchain.com/) : LangSmith is a web-based GUI tool that helps developers debug, test, evaluate, and monitor their LLM (Language Learning Model) applications. we can use LangSmith for evaluation and monitoring.

 - [Hydra](https://github.com/facebookresearch/hydra) : Hydra is an open-source Python framework that simplifies the development of research and other complex applications.
 It has the ability to dynamically create a hierarchical configuration system, which is its key feature

 - [Optuna](https://github.com/optuna/optuna) : Optuna is an open-source Python library for hyperparameter optimization.
 It offers a define-by-run API that allows users to construct search spaces, a mixture of efficient searching, and pruning algorithm to enhance the cost-effectiveness of optimization.
 Optuna also provides a web dashboard for visualization and evaluation of studies in real-time.